sambanova/ai-starter-kit/benchmarking/README.md

 # Before you begin

-To perform this setup, you must be a SambaNova customer with a SambaStudio account or a FastCOE API key.
+To perform this setup, you must be a SambaNova customer with a SambaStudio account or a FastAPI API key.
 You also have to set up your environment before you can run or customize the starter kit.

 _These steps assume a Mac/Linux/Unix shell environment.
 If using Windows, you will need to adjust some commands for navigating folders, activating virtual environments, etc._